JoachimFischer/IBM-vpc-Terraform/README.md

 <img src="https://github.com/JoachimFischer/IBM-vpc-Terraform/blob/master/Image/VSI-VPC.png " width="500">

 ## Change VPC profiles
 With IBM Schematics, it is very easy to switch between VPC flavours.
-So, please validate the list via CLI comand: $ibmcloud is instance-profiles.
+So, please validate the list via CLI comand:
+$ibmcloud is instance-profiles.

-To switch the region to Frankfurt eu-de use following CLI: $ibmcloud target -r eu-de The default flavor is: cx2-2x4
+To switch the region to Frankfurt eu-de use following CLI:
+$ibmcloud target -r eu-de

+The default flavor is: cx2-2x4

+It is not necessary to install the IBM CLI local, you can use the IBM Cloud Shell out of the Web GUI.
+If you have logon to the Cloud portal, you find the symbole in the top menue on the right side.

 The variables.tf contain the mapping information.